Try our FREE Juice Detox!

-For Vitamix: Select VARIABLE, Speed #1.
-Turn machine on and slowly increase speed to VARIABLE, Speed #10, then to HIGH.
-Blend for 35 seconds.
+For Vitamix and other variable speed blenders: Select VARIABLE Speed 1.
+Turn machine on and slowly increase speed to VARIABLE Speed 10/High.
+Blend for 30 seconds.

-Add the vodka, triple sec and lime juice and use SPEED 1 for 5 seconds.
+Add the vodka, triple sec and lime juice and blend on low for 5 seconds.

 Divide among two glasses, serve immediately.